Polybutylene Pipes: Problems, Replacement Cost & What You Need to Know

 Pincher's Pro Tip

 Check your water heater connections first.
-The pipes feeding into and out of your water heater are almost always exposed and clearly visible — this is the fastest place to spot the gray PB2110-stamped piping without opening any walls.
+The pipes feeding into and out of your water heater are almost always exposed and clearly visible, making this the fastest place to spot the gray PB2110-stamped piping without opening any walls.

 Find Trusted & Licensed Plumbers in Ohio